thibaultduponchelle/perlres/CONTRIBUTING.md

 - Sub Categories (means `### Third level title`) should NOT have an emoji

 #### Emojis in list items
+##### Emojis related to item

-Emojis does not always have a meaning.
-For instance for **CMS** software I use :memo: :pencil2: :clipboard: and friends...
+Often emojis are related to the item : see for instance all **CMS** software where I use :memo: :pencil2: :clipboard: and friends...

-Sometimes I use something else related to the software itself : **ACT** has a :seat: because it's related to conferences and people sitting in a room to listen talks.
+Another example of an emoji related to the software itself : **ACT** has a :seat: because it's related to conferences and people sitting in a room to listen talks.

-Webframeworks are generaly animals :cow: :bear: :frog: :hamster: because I needed a lot of different emojis and they are cool :relieved:

 We could have used the same emoji for all CMS, but having different one and putting them randomly looks *prettier* :innocent:

+##### Emojis not related to item
+Sometimes emojis does not always have a meaning at all and only respect a kind of "family".

+Example : webframeworks are generaly animals :cow: :bear: :frog: :hamster: because I needed a lot of different emojis and they are cool :relieved:

 :warning: Some emojis are not compatible with mobiles, please do not use them.